jsom1/jsom1.github.io/_walkthroughs/Spectra.md

 - Other themes: twentynineteen (v1.5, out of date), twentyseventeen (v.
 2.3, out of date)
 - 1 user found: administrator

 There was no DB exports, no plugins and no config backups found.
 That's still a lot of things to investigate!
-Before spreading too much, let's simply try to bruteforce the credentials.
-Before using Hydra, we need to know the form of the request.
-To do so, we can open the developer mode on the page and submit random credentials.
+Before spreading too much, let's simply try to **bruteforce** the credentials.
+Before using **Hydra**, we need to know the form of the request.
+To do so, we can open the developer mode on the page and submit random credentials (we could also use Burp).
 Then, we look at POST's request parameters:

 <div class="img_container">
 ![POST request]({{https://jsom1.github.io/}}/_images/htb_spectra_post.png){: height="415px" width = 625px"}